canton-foundation/cips/CPRP-spec.md

 #### 14.1 Overview

-The `.canton` extension is a human-readable namespace for Canton Network parties.
-The WG has asked: "How to standardize what this means?"
-This section defines the semantics and governance of the `.canton` namespace within CPRP.
+The `.canton` extension is a human-readable, Canton-native naming convention (not a DNS TLD — there is no `.canton` in the DNS root).
+Allocation, uniqueness, and governance of `.canton` names are defined by the dedicated `.canton` CIP led by Axymos (PR #209), not by CPRP.
+CPRP's role is narrower: it treats `.canton` as one resolver source among many — composing `.canton` results with other sources, attaching trust, and detecting cross-resolver collisions.
+This section describes only how `.canton` names flow through CPRP; it does not define `.canton` allocation policy.

-#### 14.2 Definition
+#### 14.2 How .canton names flow through CPRP

-A `.canton` name is a human-readable identifier of the form `<name>.canton` that maps to a Canton Party ID.
-Examples: `acme-bank.canton`, `goldmansachs.canton`, `dtcc.canton`.
+A `.canton` name is a human-readable identifier of the form `<name>.canton` that maps to a Canton Party ID (e.g., `acme-bank.canton`, `goldmansachs.canton`).
+Within CPRP:

-The `.canton` namespace is NOT a DNS domain (there is no `.canton` TLD in the DNS root).
-It is a Canton-native naming convention managed through the CPRP resolver ecosystem.

-#### 14.3 Semantics

-A `.canton` name carries the following semantics:

-1. Uniqueness: Within a single resolver, a `.canton` name MUST map to exactly one Party ID.
-Across resolvers, collisions are handled per Section 8.
-2. Network-scoped: A `.canton` name is scoped to a specific Canton network. `acme-bank.canton` on MainNet is distinct from `acme-bank.canton` on TestNet.
+1. Network-scoped: `acme-bank.canton` on MainNet is distinct from the same name on TestNet, per the FQPN network discriminator.
-3. Verification-independent: A `.canton` name can be unverified (self-registered), partially verified, or fully verified.
-The verification status is determined by the trust model (Section 5), not by the `.canton` suffix itself.
-4. Resolver-agnostic: Multiple resolvers MAY offer `.canton` names.
-Freename might offer `acme-bank.canton` while another resolver offers the same name.
-Collision management (Section 8) handles this.

-#### 14.4 Registration

-`.canton` names can be registered through any resolver that supports the `.canton` namespace.
-There is no single authority for `.canton` names.
-The trust tier of the registering resolver determines the trust level of the name:

-- A `.canton` name registered through a T1 process (SV-verified DNS claim) carries the highest trust.
-- A `.canton` name registered through a T3 featured resolver (e.g., Freename) carries community-vetted trust.
-- A `.canton` name self-registered via CNS 1.0 remains `.unverified.cns` until verified through CPRP.
+2. Verification-independent: a resolved `.canton` name carries whatever trust tier its resolver and credentials establish (Section 5); the `.canton` suffix itself confers no trust.
+3. Resolver-agnostic: any resolver authorized under the `.canton` CIP may serve `.canton` names; CPRP composes their results and surfaces collisions (Section 8) without itself allocating names.

-#### 14.5 Relationship to CNS 1.0
+#### 14.3 Relationship to CNS 1.0

-Existing CNS 1.0 names (`name.unverified.cns`) are preserved.
-CPRP does not modify CNS 1.0.
-However, a party with a CNS 1.0 name can upgrade to a verified `.canton` name by:
+Existing CNS 1.0 names (`name.unverified.cns`) are preserved unchanged.
+A party may additionally hold a `.canton` name issued under the `.canton` CIP and a verified name imported via CPRP (DNS, vLEI, etc.); all coexist in the composition result, and the app's resolution strategy decides which to display.

-1. Registering a `.canton` name with a CPRP resolver.
-2. Completing the resolver's verification process.
-3. Optionally retaining the CNS 1.0 name as a legacy alias.

-#### 14.6 Future Governance

-The Canton Foundation MAY, via a future CIP, establish a governance process for reserved `.canton` names (e.g., protecting names of systemically important institutions).
-This is out of scope for the current CIP.

 ### 15. Extensibility: Asset and API Naming